Kodiologist/Artiruno/doc/index.rst

 Artiruno input files are formatted in `JSON <https://www.json.org>`_.
 See the ``examples`` directory of the source code for examples, and :func:`artiruno.avda` below for a description of the arguments.

 Artiruno has an automated test suite that uses pytest.
 To run it, just use the command ``pytest``.
-By default, particularly slow tests are skipped.
-Say ``pytest --slow`` to run all the tests.
+To run it on a web browser with Pyodide, use the script ``pyodide_testing.py``.
+By default, regardless of platform, particularly slow tests are skipped; say ``pytest --slow`` to run all the tests.

 The documentation uses Sphinx.
 To build it, say ``sphinx-build -b singlehtml doc/ doc/_build/``.